 Dr. Georgina Pacheco – Head of the Legal Medicine Department of Costa Rica.
 Compares the case to the disappearance of Cody Dial, an Alaskan man that disappeared in the Costa Rica rainforest, yet 90% of his skeleton was unbleached and fully intact.

-Romain Casalta – French man that visited Panama to retrace the steps of the girls and was featured on CamilleG‘s blog.
-Supposedly had some form of access to the autopsy reports, although unverified why and how.
+Romain Casalta – Aspiring journalist from France that visited Panama to retrace the steps of the girls and writes for CamilleG‘s French blog.
+Romain received access to the autopsy reports, DNA reports and Dutch investigative report.

 Scarlet – Writer and publisher of numerous articles and investigative videos.
 Link to blog.